 A referral may be made to the Surrey Children's Services or a complaint made to the Police.

-In both cases a referral needs to be made to Surrey Children's Services and an initial Strategy Discussion held between the relevant Team Manager of Surrey Children's Services and the relevant Manager of the Police MASH.
+In both cases a referral needs to be made to Surrey Children's Services and an initial Strategy Discussion held between the relevant Team Manager of Surrey Children's Services and the relevant Manager of Public Protection Unit in Surrey Police.

 This discussion should: